-Mrs. Amy Hannis-Miskar is currently the Principal at St. Jerome Regional School.
-During her 15 year career in education, she has served as an Assistant Principal in the North Schuylkill School District from 2008-2015 and an elementary teacher in the Saint Clair Area School District from 2001-2008.
+Mrs. Amy Hannis-Miskar is currently the Principal at St. Jerome Regional School, where she began as Vice Principal in 2015 prior to her promotion in 2016.
+During her 20 year career in education, she has served as an Assistant Principal in the North Schuylkill School District from 2008-2015 and an elementary teacher in the Saint Clair Area School District from 2001-2008.
 She also has a vast amount of experience in athletics at many different levels as both a coach and an athlete.

-Amy also spent three seasons 2003-2006 as the Head Coach of the Penn State Hazleton Lady Lions.
-2003-2004 was the first year for a women’s basketball program at Penn State Hazleton since 1976.
-The season ended with some extremely impressive accomplishments, aside from having a winning record in the first season of play.
+In 2003, made history as the first coach for the first women’s basketball program at Penn State Hazleton, since 1976.
+There, she spent three seasons as the Head Coach of the Penn State Hazleton Lady Lions.
+The very first season ended with some extremely impressive accomplishments, aside from having a winning record in the first season of play.
 Coach Hannis-Miskar’s team had eight of her players named to the CCAC All-Academic Team and six players named Academic All-American.

 Continuing with the success of the inaugural season in 2003-2004, Coach Amy Hannis-Miskar led her Lady Lions in the 2004-2005 season straight to the championship game of the C.C.A.C. at the Bryce Jordan Center at University Park.
 They finished the regular season as the C.C.A.C.
 Regular Season Champions.
 Three players were named to the Academic All-Conference Team and three players were named to the All-Conference Team.

 While teaching at Saint Clair and coaching at Penn State Hazleton, Amy also began working towards her principal’s certificate, which she completed at Bloomsburg University in the summer of 2006.